 · To educate and inspire children to have healthy lifestyles and to try a range of sports

-· Children will have the confidence and competence to take part in a range of sport competitions and physical sport within school and in conjunction with other schools.
+· Children will have the confidence and competence to take part in a range of sport competitions and physical sport within and outside of school

 · The children will have the opportunity to compete at school and regional levels.